Can Dogs Eat Pizza? -Itsaboutdog

 Garlic and onions can seriously irritate your dog’s stomach.
 Cheese can make your dog ill, spices can harm their nervous systems, and salt can make them hypertensive.

 The majority of pizza ingredients are unhealthy or even hazardous for dogs.
-As a result, before giving your dog little parts of the pizza, we encourage you to thoroughly inspect all the components to ensure they are secure.
+As a result, before giving your dog little parts of the pizza, we encourage you to inspect all the components to ensure they are secure thoroughly.

 Allergic Reaction To Pizza In Dogs: